 |CRM||Even the cheapest plan enables Zendesk Guide to create articles for customer self-service.
 Besides, it has vast customization capabilities and a multilanguage option.
 There is also a Zendesk Gather available so customers can manage their support requests.||Provides a Help Center with basic customization.
 The Professional plan doesn’t include it.
 For an exceptional self-service experience, you need to purchase a separate product - Experience Cloud (Community Cloud).|

-CRM and Deals is a Zendesk Support integration that allows agents to create sale pipelines, manage deals, make sale predictions, set automation and filters, use customization, and view the statistics.
+CRM and Deals is a Zendesk Support integration that allows customer service agents to create sale pipelines, manage deals, make sale predictions, set automation and filters, use customization, and view the statistics.
 Besides, deals are connected with Zendesk tickets so that you can see related customer tickets in the Deals and vice versa.

+Zendesk or Salesforce?
 The price comparison

-Moreover, you will find a special set of plans only for a support team.
+Here are a special set of plans only for a support team.

 Salesforce Service Cloud has only four pricing plans.